RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
 ```
+4.0.4
+- Adjusted TakeDamage hook to avoid certain nullrefs
+  - This should prevent Glacial Wisps from infinitely exploding when they die
+- Adjusted learning algorithm to round to 2 digits before spawning new bodies
+  - Should prevent fringe cases where items are given when they shouldn`t be

 4.0.3
 - Algorithm will no longer attempt to give genes to bodies that lack inventories (Barrels, Pots, Vagrant Bombs, Urchins, etc.)
   - This would cause nullrefs for these bodies when it tried to allocate their genes